SamuelMiddendorp/Rust-Multi-Stage-Building/README.md

 Run: `docker build -t fast_rust_deployment . -f dockerfile_old` to see our baseline.

-Bellow results are running in completely clean docker env, you can use `docker builder prune` to remove all cached docker objects.
+Below results are running in completely clean docker env, you can use `docker builder prune` to remove all cached docker objects.

 -   Baseline first run: <br />
  `[+] Building 179.3s (9/9) FINISHED`